JackRipper-Rips/Basement-Manager-Pro/DISCORD_ANNOUNCEMENT.md

 • Customizable paths

 ## 🚀 Quick Start
-1. Download `SolusManifestApp.exe` from releases
+1. Download `SolusManifestApp.exe`
-2. Run the app (no installation needed!)
+2. Run it (no install needed!)
-3. Enter your API key in Settings
+3. Enter API key in Settings
-4. Start downloading & managing games!
+4. Start managing games!

 **Requirements:** Windows 10 (v1903+) | ~200MB space | Internet

+## ⚠️ AI Disclaimer
+This app was built with AI assistance (Claude Code).
+If you have a problem with that, don't use the app.
+Simple as that.

 ## 🙏 Credits
-Huge thanks to **Melly** and the **Lua Tools** Discord community for the inspiration and support!
-Special thanks to **NicknineTheEagle** for DepotDumper integration.
+Huge thanks to **Melly** & the **Lua Tools** Discord community!
+Special thanks to **NicknineTheEagle** for DepotDumper.

 Made with ❤️ for the Steam community
 🔗 Website: https://manifest.morrenus.xyz | Discord: https://discord.gg/morrenusgames